 Operation Substance Use Disorders - Program Results

-The launch of Operation Substance Use Disorders as an official APhA-ASP National Patient Care Project brings exciting new opportunities for APhA-ASP Chapters to make a difference in their local communities during the 2020-2021 academic year.
-Visit this page in fall of 2021 for program results.
+The launch of Operation Substance Use Disorders (formerly Generation Rx) as an official APhA-ASP National Patient Care Project brings exciting new opportunities for APhA-ASP Chapters to make a difference in their local communities.

 One chapter from each of the eight APhA-ASP regions will be recognized during Midyear Regional Meetings.
 In addition, the eight regional winners, along with one national winner, and two national runners-up will be recognized during the APhA Annual Meeting & Exposition and in Student Pharmacist magazine.